 The New Agrarian School, like all craft schools in America is struggling envision a path forward during this Covid-19 pandemic.
-We are a small and relatively adaptive organization but the dramatic uncertainties around this have forced us to cancel the first three scheduled classes of the 2020 summer season.
-We believe we can safely offer some of the remaining workshops provided enough students registered for them.
+We are a small and relatively adaptive organization and intend to offer a full schedule of classes for 2021.

 Please see the full Covid-19 policy posted on this website here.
 Our commitment to quality education in the craft of blacksmithing has not diminished, and despite the challenging circumstances, we look forward to a bright future.
 We appreciate your interest and please write or call if you have any questions.

 Workshops in Blacksmithing and Rural Crafts